Table of Contents[Hide][Show]

 Delta Flight Cancellation Compensation

 The DOT has fewer protections for passengers than other parts of the world.
-If you are flying in the United States, airlines are not required to provide additional compensation when flights are delayed or cancelled.
-You will be eligible for a refund, but not additional compensation.
+If you are flying in the United States, airlines are not required to provide additional compensation when flights are delayed or canceled.
+You will be eligible for a refund but not additional compensation.

-Compensation is only required by U.S. law when passengers are “bumped” from an oversold flight.
+U.S. law only requires compensation when passengers are “bumped” from an oversold flight.

 Refund of Ticket Price

-If your flight is cancelled and you choose not to take another flight option provided by Delta, you are entitled to a refund for the unused ticket – even for non-refundable tickets.
-This refund includes the ticket price plus any baggage fees you paid, and any extras you purchased, such as a seat assignment or pet fee.
+If your flight is canceled and you choose not to take another flight option provided by Delta, you are entitled to a refund for the unused ticket – even for non-refundable tickets.
+This refund includes the ticket price, any baggage fees you paid, and any extras you purchased, such as a seat assignment or pet fee.

-Your compensation for a cancelled flight is limited to the costs associated with your ticket only.
-Delta Airlines is not required to reimburse you for any consequential costs affected by the cancelled flight, such as a prepaid hotel room or rental car, a cruise, concert or other tickets, or lost wages.
+Your compensation for a canceled flight is limited to the costs associated with your ticket only.
+Delta Airlines is not required to reimburse you for any consequential costs affected by the canceled flight, such as a prepaid hotel room or rental car, a cruise, concert, or other tickets, or lost wages.

-Delta Flight Delays: What to do if your Delta Flight is Delayed?
+Delta Flight Delays: What should you do if your Delta Flight is delayed?

 Delta is committed to making customers aware of known delays and cancellations.
-According to the Delta’s customer commitment, they will alert you within thirty minutes of becoming aware of the change of status of the flight.
+According to Delta’s customer commitment, they will alert you within thirty minutes of your being aware of the flight status change.
 The Delta website and phone app are typically the best places to get an updated status.

 Delta’s Policy for Controllable Delays: